HeinoPortfolio/Java/Simple Java Graphics/README.md

 5. **Square Spiral** - Will draw a square spriral that will fill the panel.

 # Resources
-**The programs that are found in this section have been problems taken from the following textbook, unless otherwise noted.**
+**The programs that are found in this section are problems taken from the following textbook, unless otherwise noted.**

 Deitel, P.J., & Deitel, H.M., (2007).
 Java How to Program 7th ed.
 Pearson.